celadari/json-logic-scala/docs/_posts/parse-json-logic-typed.md

 parent: Getting started
 ---

-The `Deserializer` utility class converts json-logic-typed data into Scala data structure.
+The `Deserializer` utility class converts JsonLogic-Typed data into Scala data structure.

 Configure the `Deserializer` class with the `DeserializerConf` object.
-This object defines how types in json-logic-typed map to a Scala data structure.
+This object defines how types in JsonLogic-Typed map to a Scala data structure.
 If no custom object is provided, the default `DeserializerConf` is used .

 ### Parsing examples: